Acceptance rate 46%

 For printed articles

-• Article with 1-6 authors:
+Article with 1-6 authors:

 Author AA, Author BB, Author CC, Author DD.
-Title of article.
+Title of the article.
 Abbreviated title of journal, Date of publication YYYY;volume number(issue number):page numbers.

 Sahin Z, Ertas M, Berk B, Biltekin SN, Yurttas L, Demirayak S. Studies on non- steroidal inhibitors of aromatase enzyme; 4-(aryl/heteroaryl)-2-(pyrimidin-2- yl)thiazole derivatives.
-Bioorg Med Chem, 2018; 26(8): 1986–1995. https:// doi.org/10.1016/j.bmc.2018.02.048.
+Bioorg Med Chem, 2018; 26(8): 1986–1995.
+Doi:10.1016/j.bmc.2018.02.048.

-• Article with more than 6 authors:
+Article with more than 6 authors:

-Author AA, Author BB, Author CC, Author DD, Author EE, Author FF, et al. Title of article.
+Author AA, Author BB, Author CC, Author DD, Author EE, Author FF, et al. Title of the article.
 Abbreviated title of journal, Date of publication YYYY Mon DD;volume number(issue number):page numbers.

 For electronic journal articles